- Galina Dolya

 Ida is certified by The Centre for Vygotskian Early Years Education as a professional educator and as a Teacher Trainer who has been trained in an application of the theories and concepts of Vygotsky by a recognized expert and has practiced this approach in teaching environment.

 Ida is also the author of numerous publications on the “Key to Learning” program, and together with Galina Dolya she co-authored complementary educational materials for the ‘Key to Learning’ Curriculum.

 On an everyday basis, she helps both kindergartens and schools that are implementing the Key to Learning curriculum (there are over 900 of them in Poland) and those who want to start their adventure with Key to Learning.

 Ida also has two sons, the older one being the inspiration for her to bring the curriculum to Poland and translate it into Polish.
 He was in the pilot group of the first children in Poland who participated in didactic classes conducted using the Key to Learning method, and Ida also taught’ him at home.
 15 years have passed since then and Ida cannot imagine her private and professional life without her passion for Key to Learning.

 Director of Key to Learning for Asia

-Christina is based in Singapore and has representatives in Malaysia, Thailand, Philippines and Indonesia.
+Christina is based in Singapore and has representatives in Malaysia, Thailand, the Philippines and Indonesia.
 Together they support around 50 schools, preschools and kindergartens across Asia that are using Key to Learning.